-- You will be getting paid to be creative.
+- You’ll be getting paid to be creative.

 - You can set your own hours.

-- You have total control over what you sell and can change your inventory.
+- You have total control over what you sell.

-- You have almost endless opportunities to sell your products, between online marketplaces and craft fairs.
+- There are almost endless opportunities to sell your crafts around the world in online marketplaces.

-- You might not be able to generate enough revenue with your product to cover the incidental expenses such as packaging and labels.
+- You might not be able to generate enough revenue with your product to cover expenses such as packaging, labels, and shipping.

 - You really need to know your tax laws, including whether or not you should gather sales tax from your customers.